Law Monitor

 Unfair Dismissal Qualifying Period Reduces to Six Months & Compensation Cap Removed — January 2027

 From 1 January 2027: the unfair dismissal qualifying period reduces from two years to six months; the current compensatory award cap (£123,543 or 52 weeks' pay as at April 2026, whichever is lower) is removed entirely.
 Method of calculation is unchanged — actual and projected losses evidenced by the claimant.
-These are confirmed changes set out in the Employment Rights Act 2025 and confirmed by the government.
+These are confirmed changes set out in the Employment Rights Act 2025.

 Verified source — GOV.UK: "The qualifying period for protection against 'ordinary' unfair dismissal will be reduced from two years to six months.
 The current cap on compensatory awards for unfair dismissal will be removed.
 Claims will continue to be calculated on the basis of actual and projected losses evidenced by the claimant."
-Basic award weekly cap as at 6 April 2026: £751 (Make UK, April 2026).
+Basic award weekly cap as at 6 April 2026: £751.

 Relevance to aviation professionals: These are the most significant changes to unfair dismissal law in a generation.
 The removal of the cap is particularly relevant to senior crew and captains whose actual losses may exceed the current limit.
 The reduction of the qualifying period protects crew on probationary periods far sooner.
-Individual advice on how these changes apply to your situation should be sought.
+Individual assessment of how these changes apply to your situation is recommended.

 Source: GOV.UK — Unfair Dismissal Rights ↗ · ACAS — ERA 2025 ↗